SmithWillSuffice/ohanga-pai/content/blog/136_ai_copperfields.md

 human spiritual ingenuity in fact non-algorithmic, and thus impossible for a machine to even mimic?

-No one knows the answer, but i think it is clear that humans are not solving puzzles the way we program our machines to solve them.
+No one knows the answer, but I think it is clear that humans are not solving puzzles the way we program our machines to solve them.
 There is some other quality to human thought which no algorithm can stick in a can (software code).
 You cannot easily convince the compsci n3rds this,